psychemedia/storytelling-notes/knight-york-fish-ring.md

 The following text is taken from MS. XL, Advocates Library, Edinburgh, pp. 37-45.

-A collateral version from the Book of Leinster was published by O'Beirne Crowe (in the Proe.
+A collateral version from the Book of Leinster was published by O'Beirne Crowe (in the Proc.
 R. Ir.
 Acad., Ir.
-MS. Ser., 1870); but tins book is not now to be had.
+MS. Ser., 1870); but this book is not now to be had.

 Prof. Kuno Meyer has published the Egerton MS. version of this tale (Zeitschr. f.
 Celt.
 Phil.
 IV i.
 1902^.32-47); and has at the same time given copious notes collating the different versions.